Generating temporal networks with the Ascona model: Introduction

 The structure of this work is as follows.
 In \cref{sec:Theory} we introduce the notation and describe the objects studied in the article.
 It is divided into two parts: the first is devoted to formalisms of temporal networks, the second to queueing processes.
 In \cref{sec:Ascona} we introduce the Ascona model, a temporal networks model based on queueing theory, and then use a Markovian parametrization of it to generate link streams with desired temporal evolutions.
-Based on this Markovian framework, we describe a link stream generalization of SBMs, and compare it to their currently most popular temporal extensions, dynamic SBMs.
+Based on this Markovian framework, we describe a link stream generalization of SBMs, and compare it to dynamic SBMs, a popular temporal extension of them.
 We conclude the section with a description of variations of the Ascona model.
 The end of the article, \cref{sec:Conclusions}, contains a discussion of the presented results and highlights possible future research directions stemming from this work.